How to avoid getting sick in India

 A lack of appropriate infrastructure and education means the correct disposal of rubbish is a problem.
 A lack of adequate sanitation means people live, eat, and work in unhygienic situations.
 Fresh, running water is absent in many parts of the country.

 Even personal hygiene practices, particularly those that involve going to the toilet, contribute to this issue.
-Combine this with food preparation and it’s a recipe for a traveller to get sick.
+Combine this with food preparation, and it’s a recipe for a traveller to get sick.

 Water is one of the main issues related to food and eating in India, along with unhygienic practices used by those who grow, store and produce food for third parties to buy and eat.
 As you travel around India, it will be common to see dishes being washed on the footpaths using unclean water.
 Food can be stored without refrigeration and handled in unhygienic ways.